borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 If that command is not found, then it may be installed in a location that's not in your system `PATH` (see above).
 Try looking in `~/.local/bin/`.

+This generates a sample configuration file at `/etc/borgmatic/config.yaml` by default.
+If you'd like to use another path, use the `--destination` flag, for
+instance: `--destination ~/.config/borgmatic/config.yaml`.

-This generates a sample configuration file at /etc/borgmatic/config.yaml (by default).
-You should edit the file to suit your needs, as the values are representative.
+You should edit the configuration file to suit your needs, as the generated values are only representative.
 All options are optional except where indicated, so feel free to ignore anything you don't need.

 Note that the configuration file is organized into distinct sections, each with a section name like `location:` or `storage:`.
 So take care that if you